Skip to main content

 • Meals to celebrate birthdays, weddings, births, etc., are prohibited.

-• Team events, using approved vendors
+• Team events, using approved suppliers

 • Books (outside of required reading or textbooks)